MFernstrom/mScan/README.md

 ### Install
 Drop into a root folder and start it up, done..

-Ok, there are a couple of requirements: OpenBD and Windows, and a recommended 500+ mb of ram
+There are a couple of requirements: OpenBD and Windows, and a recommended 500+ mb of ram

 I haven't tested it on any other engine, and the file-open assumes windows.